 The Adult Nurse Practitioner (ANP) track offers the opportunity to integrate physical and psychosocial assessment, health promotion, and disease management skills into family-centered nursing practice in the care of adults and adolescents.
-On completion of the Adult Nurse Practitioner track, students are eligible for ANP Certification through the American Nurses' Credentialing Center.
+On completion of the Adult Nurse Practitioner track, students are eligible for ANP Certification through the American Nurses' Credentialing Center and the American Academy of Nurse Practitioners.

 In the first year, students learn and apply the concepts of primary health for adults and adolescents.
 Through didactic courses and clinical application courses, adult nurse practitioner care is put into practice.
 Throughout both years, classes are offered in differential diagnosis and management of common primary health care problems.
 Development of skills in the behavioral aspects of care is emphasized throughout the curriculum.
 Opportunity for electives is offered in the final year.

-Year One Required Clinical Courses: 554a, 556b.
-Required Seminars: 557a/b, 559b, 849a.
+Required Clinical Courses: 554a, 556b.
+Required Seminars: 557a/b, 559b, 631b.
 Required Research Courses: 525a/b, 529a.